 This e-learning module will help physicians identify and understand how to maintain boundaries with their patients as well as boundaries for treating family, self and colleques.

 Code of Medical Ethics Opinion 2.3.2

-The Internet has created the ability for medical students and physicians to communicate and share information quickly and to reach millions of people easily.
-Participating in social networking and other similar Internet opportunities can support physicians' personal expression, enable individual physicians to have a professional presence online, foster collegiality and camaraderie within the profession, and provide opportunity to widely disseminate public health messages and other health communications.
+The internet has created the ability for medical students and physicians to communicate and share information quickly and to reach millions of people easily.
+Participating in social networking and other similar opportunities can support physicians' personal expression, enable individual physicians to have a professional presence online, foster collegiality and camaraderie within the profession, provide opportunities to widely disseminate public health messages and other health communication.
 Social networks, blogs, and other forms of communication online also create new challenges to the patient-physician relationship.
 Physicians should weigh a number of considerations when maintaining a presence online:

-(a) They should be cognizant of standards of patient privacy and confidentiality that must be maintained in all environments, including online, and must refrain from posting identifiable patient information online.
+(a) Physicians should be cognizant of standards of patient privacy and confidentiality that must be maintained in all environments, including online, and must refrain from posting identifiable patient information online.

 AMA Principles of Medical Ethics: I, II, IV